Dovidc/ListIt/docs/security-hardening-notes.md

 **Impact.** This created two risks: unbounded memory growth proportional to the number of unique addresses and exposure of sensitive secrets if the process memory or logs were inspected.

 **Resolution.** Both caches now use a bounded, expiring in-memory store.
-Entries automatically expire after an hour (reset tokens) or 30 minutes (verification codes), and the cache only retains plaintext values during automated tests.
+Entries automatically expire after an hour (reset tokens) or 30 minutes (verification codes), and the cache only retains plaintext values during automated tests; in all other environments, raw values are redacted before storage.
 This prevents long-lived plaintext secrets and caps memory usage. 【F:mail-service.js†L1-L119】